ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Friday Class/2022 Student K Flappy Bird.md

 ```

-3. Next, initialize your bird.
+3. Next, initialize your bird in the **Game Start Stack**.
 Here I set the size.
 You can also set the position, direction, and so on.
-Put it in the **Game Start Stack**.

 ```ad-scratch
 ~~~scratchblock